gaia-srl/generator-template-frontend/app/templates/_README.md

 This task can also be configured to copy compiled files into another directory (e.g. a .Net project)

+For more information about deploying to QA and DEMO using Git please see [DEPLOY.md](DEPLOY.md)

 Update API docs (also happens during `build`)

     $ grunt apidocs